A rebrand, website redesign and PR program increase contact form fills by 532% while differentiating edtech provider in crowded space

 "But if you want to talk benefits instead of products, why not replace 'X is an integrated solution for...' with simpler, more informative, and less stuffy language like, 'X can help you to...'?
 If you want to describe benefits, tell me what the thing DOES, not what it IS.

 "Often people use 'solution' (especially with the aforementioned 'integrated') to refer to a 'product' that is more than one thing: a suite of tools and methods, perhaps.
 Still, no matter how many gadgets and applications might be involved, the end result – what the customer buys – is usually a product that goes by a single name.
 Buyers aren't interested in purchasing 'a solution,' they want to solve a problem; tell me what problem your gizmo solves, make me identify with that problem, and show me how it can make me a hero.

 "Sometimes the answer isn't to find another word, but to re-think the message.
 Sometimes it isn't to replace a word, but simply to remove it."

 Well said.
 Writing coach Ken O’Quinn echoed Kalsey’s thoughts and framed the issue in way that really gets to the heart of the matter:

 Don’t use “solutions” when you can attack what the product actually does.
 It’s a crutch and allows a writer to create an accurate sentence without actually relaying to the reader what the “solution” is or how it will benefit them.
-Challenge yourself to really dive into how it will impact your audience and work in those terms rather than usng the bland term solutions.
+Challenge yourself to really dive into how it will impact your audience and work in those terms rather than using the bland term "solutions."

 Thanks again to everyone who provided input into this discussion.
 You can see all the answers at “What’s Another Word for the Ever Popular Solution?”
 And certainly if you have any thoughts on the use of “solutions” leave them in the comments.